10 benefits of lean games

 11. It is something the participants remember for a long, long time.

 Do you want to introduce lean games or simulations in your courses?
-A particular valuable source is Martin Boersema’s up-to-date list of lean games at leansimulations.org.
+A particularly valuable source is Martin Boersema’s list of lean games at leansimulations.org.
 I highly recommend you to start there.
 Furthermore, John Bicheno’s new The Lean Games Book is another useful resource for lean educators.
 Or maybe you want to know more about the “aha learning experience” provided by my Volvo Trucks Lego Lean Game?
 We can surely make that happen; simply get in touch with me here.
 Game on!

 Craft production fails to meet customer specifications.